giannisalinetti/open-cluster-management-examples/README.md

 This folder contains practical example of multi-cluster-management:

 - [ManagedClusterSets](cluster-management/managedclustersets): an example of a `ManagedClusterSet` creation.
+- [ManifestWork](cluster-management/manifestwork): a sample `ManifestWork` that can be created on managed clusters.

 ### Maintainers
 Gianni Salinetti <gsalinet@redhat.com>